salvois/LargeXlsx/README.md

     XlsxWriter Write(decimal value, XlsxStyle style)
     XlsxWriter Write(int value, XlsxStyle style)

-Like rows, cells can be skipped using the `SkipColumns` method, to move the insertion point to the right by the specified count of cells, that will be left empty and unstylized.
+Like rows, cells can be skipped using the `SkipColumns` method, to move the insertion point to the right by the specified count of cells, that will be left empty and unstyled.

     XlsxWriter SkipColumns(int columnCount)